Active Substance: atazanavir sulphate

 What is Reyataz used for?

-Reyataz is used together with ritonavir and other antiviral medicines to treat patients aged six years and over who are infected with human immunodeficiency virus type 1 (HIV-1), a virus that causes acquired immune deficiency syndrome (AIDS).
+Reyataz is used together with low-dose ritonavir and other antiviral medicines to treat patients aged six years and over who are infected with human immunodeficiency virus type 1 (HIV‑1), a virus that causes acquired immune deficiency syndrome (AIDS).

-Doctors should prescribe Reyataz to patients who have received anti-HIV medicines before and only after they have looked at which medicines the patient has taken and carried out tests to establish that the virus is likely to respond to Reyataz.
+Doctors should only prescribe Reyataz to patients who have received anti‑HIV medicines before after they have looked at which medicines the patient has taken and carried out tests to establish that the virus is likely to respond to Reyataz.
 Based on the information available in adults, the medicine is not expected to work in patients in whom many medicines in the same class as Reyataz (protease inhibitors) do not work.

 The medicine can only be obtained with a prescription.